ryedin/site/_posts/2017-01-09-convox-tips-disabling-racks-evenings-weekends.md

 * It usually takes between 5–10 minutes for a rack to spin up and start all of the app processes.
 * We’re saving over $200/m by scaling our dev racks down during off hours.
 This will only grow as we increase instance sizes, counts and number of developer racks.

-## About Wave
+## About The Author

-[Wave](https://www.waveapps.com/) provides invoicing, credit card payments, accounting, and payroll for small businesses.
+Michael is an Operations Engineer at [Wave](https://www.waveapps.com/).
+We provide invoicing, credit card payments, accounting, and payroll for small businesses.
 If you're interested in joining the team, check out our [careers page](https://www.waveapps.com/about-us/jobs/) to find out why it's a great place to work and get in touch!